itisha89/sql_warehouse/README.md

 # Data Warehouse and Analytics Project

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

+The inspiration of this project has been taken from Data with Baraa!
 ---
 ## 🏗️ Data Architecture